bytecodealliance/wasm-micro-runtime/README.md

 ### Key features
 - Full compliant to the W3C Wasm MVP
-- Small runtime binary size (~85K for interpreter and ~50K for AOT) and low memory usage
+- Small runtime binary size (core vmlib on cortex-m4f with tail-call/bulk memroy/shared memroy support, text size from bloaty)
+  * ~58.9K for fast interpreter
+  * ~56.3K for classic interpreter
+  * ~29.4K for aot runtime
+  * ~21.4K for libc-wasi library
+  * ~3.7K for libc-builtin library
 - Near to native speed by AOT and JIT
 - Self-implemented AOT module loader to enable AOT working on Linux, Windows, MacOS, Android, SGX and MCU systems
 - Choices of Wasm application libc support: the built-in libc subset for the embedded environment or [WASI](https://github.com/WebAssembly/WASI) for the standard libc